 There's the popular "triangle trick," where you'd draw on an inverted triangle to brighten up the face; the classic dotting technique, where you'd pepper a string of spots from the inner corners outward.
 Or you might just sweep the doe-foot directly on those dark circles and call it a day.
 Simple, low-maintenance, and foolproof—right?

 Not exactly.
-While the latter does turn out fine for some (if it works for you, it works!), those with puffiness may find applying the product directly on the swollen skin only accentuates the eye bags, especially if your concealer of choice settles into your folds midday.
+While the latter does turn out fine for some (if it works for you, it works!), those with puffiness may find applying the product directly on the swollen, puffy skin only accentuates the eye bags, especially if your concealer of choice settles into your folds midday.
 To help navigate this woe, we probed celebrity makeup artist Mary Irwin: "There's [a] much more effective way to conceal under the eye," she says.
 Prepare to be floored yet again.

 Exactly how to conceal under-eye bags.